pletfix/docs/en/sessions.md

 <a name="introduction"></a>
 ## Introduction

-Postfix provides a simple, non-blocking session manager.
-Other scripts will not be blocked in execution, even if they share the same session.
-It is an extension of the [PHP Session](http://php.net/manual/en/session.examples.basic.php).
+Pletfix's session is an extension of the [PHP Session](http://php.net/manual/en/session.examples.basic.php).

+Pletfix starts the session automatically and ends it at soon as possible.
+Other scripts that share the same session are not blocked longer than necessary.

 See also the interesting blog post [https://ma.ttias.be/php-session-locking-prevent-sessions-blocking-in-requests/](PHP Session Locking) on the topic of ma.ttias.be.